Emotional numbness. Over-worked. Exhausted. Frustrated.

 Soon after, I left the family business (which I joined straight from university after earning my BA (hons) in Human Resource Management and Membership to the Chartered Institute of Personnel and Development) and set myself up in London.
 I got a job as a reception manager, quickly getting a reputation for being able to turn around problematic teams and coaching them into being the best versions of themselves.
 This lead to a speedy promotion to Senior Management with the UK’s leading Reception Management company and a job I loved, working with a team who made me laugh and beam with pride every day.

 I followed my intuition and signed up for my Advanced Diploma in Psychotherapeutic Counselling.
 It took four years and a clinical placement in the bereavement service at the Royal London Hospital…and was worth every ounce of effort I put in to it.
+I’m also in the middle of another certificate in Therapeutic Life Coaching to give me even more ways of supporting you.

 Right now, I’m getting to be ‘me’.